On this page

 The knowledge, time and cost required

 Running an SMSF can be time-consuming and costly, depending on the investments you choose and the amount of professional help you require.
-There are compliance obligations, such as annual financial statements, a tax return and an independent audit to be done.
-Although many of these tasks are outsourced, SMSF trustees generally have to spend plenty of time co-ordinating these activities.
+There are compliance obligations, such as annual financial statements, a tax return and an independent audit.
+Although many of these tasks are outsourced, SMSF trustees must still spend time coordinating and overseeing them.

-In addition, a good knowledge of fundamental investment principles is usually required.
+In addition, a good knowledge of fundamental investment principles is generally recommended.
 If trustees don’t have this knowledge, it’s best to seek independent professional financial advice.
-This advice will also usually incur a cost.
+This advice will, of course, incur a cost.

 Higher costs on lower super balances